jito-foundation/jito-solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 ### Use FIFO Compaction for Shred Data Column Families
-As mentioned above, shred data column families, ShredData and ShredCode, which contribute to 99% of the storage size in shred insertion, have an unique write workload where write-keys are mostly monotonically increasing over time.
+As mentioned above, shred data column families, ShredData and ShredCode, which contribute to 99% of the storage size in shred insertion, have a unique write workload where write-keys are mostly monotonically increasing over time.
 As a result, after entries are flushed from memory into SST files, the keys are naturally sorted across multiple SST files where each SST file might have